glowkeeper/PhDWorks/index.md

 ## Software

-Below details the software created.
 [Enervator](https://github.com/glowkeeper/Enervator) (EOR) is a proposal for a cryptocurrency that incentivises energy efficiency and Eneradmin and Enerchanger showcase [Enervator](https://github.com/glowkeeper/Enervator) and demonstrate the exchange of a sovereign currency for a cryptocurrency.
 [Provenator](https://github.com/glowkeeper/Provenator) creates provenance metadata that verifies the authorship and rights of digital media.
 [ReportAid](https://github.com/glowkeeper/ReportAid) is a blockchain-based humanitarian aid reporting application.

 ![](images/allFiveArtefacts.png)